-'Every teacher is a teacher of every child including those with SEN.'
+'Every teacher is a teacher of children with SEND.'

 We use a cycle of support in which we 'Assess, Plan, Do, Review'.
 This means that class teachers analyse and assess a pupil's needs.
 They identify any potential barriers and the next steps in learning.
 The provision that is best suited to support the child is planned.
 The outcome of any adjustments or interventions is also planned.
 The class teacher will monitor the impact of any additional support or intervention that is given which will then inform future planning and provision.